 Historic preservation is also good for the environment, as it is far more sustainable to re-use historic buildings than to tear them down.
-What's more, historic renovation is a powerful job creator: through 2016, the rehabilitation of 42,293 historic buildings has created more than 2.4 million jobs.
+What's more, historic renovation is a powerful job creator: since the HTC's enactment, the rehabilitation of more than 50,000 historic buildings has created more than 3.2 million jobs.